dotmesh-io/docs/hugo/content/references/cli.md

 ### Upgrade your node: `dm cluster upgrade`.

-This command stops the Dotmesh server on the current node, downloads the latest Dotmesh server Docker image, and starts it up.
+This command stops the Dotmesh server on the current node, downloads the Dotmesh server Docker image corresponding to the version of the `dm` client you're using, and starts it up.
+You would normally upgrade Dotmesh on your node by downloading a new `dm` client binary and running `dm cluster upgrade` with it.
+You can use `dm version` to check the client and server versions (make sure you've selected the `local` remote!).

 <div class="highlight"><pre class="chromaManual">
 $ <kbd>dm cluster upgrade</kbd>